other-things/uplink-sdk-python/README.md

 Usage
 -----

+For a basic guided example see [basic-example](./examples/basic-example.md).
-For example usage see [example.py](example.py).
+For a more advanced example see [fcl-example](./examples/fcl-example.md)

-Most of the following examples will show and explain the simple usage of the ``uplink-sdk-py``.
+Most of the following examples will show and explain the usage of the ``uplink-sdk-py``.
 Usage of the SDK can be divided into two types of actions, querying the Uplink Ledger for data or acting on it - called *transactions*.
 Such interactions fit in the latter category with the creation of accounts,